Lyon-Ynov-Campus/YTrack/subjects/IDManager/readme.md

 ## Instructions

 ### Data Structure
-- You have to create a Person structure able to contain these informations :
+- You have to create a Person structure able to contain the following data :
   - Title (Mr, Ms, Mrs, Dr...)
   - FirstName
   - LastName